 This procedure concerns LBO roaming scenarios.

-1. An UE Policy Association is established as described in clause 5.1.1 The H-PCF for the UE may send the "URSP_ENF_INFO" Policy Control Request Trigger to the V-PCF for the UE to request the forwarding of URSP rule enforcement information as specified in clause 4.2.2.2.3 of 3GPP TS 29.525 [31].
+1. An UE Policy Association is established as described in clause 5.6.1.
+The H-PCF for the UE may send the "URSP_ENF_INFO" Policy Control Request Trigger to the V-PCF for the UE to request the forwarding of URSP rule enforcement information as specified in clause 4.2.2.2.3 of 3GPP TS 29.525 [31].

 2. If the UE indicated the support of URSP rule enforcement, the H-PCF for the UE may indicate in one or more URSP rule(s) sent to the UE to send reporting of URSP rule enforcement as described in clause 4.2.2.2.3.1 of 3GPP TS 29.525 [31].
 For the PDU sessions related to the URSP rule(s) whose enforcement has been requested, the V-PCF for the UE triggers the discovery of the PCF(s) for the PDU session as described in step 4.